ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     }

-And indeed, when we inspect this hypothetical _baudrate variable, it all makes sense:
+Indeed, when you inspect this hypothetical _baudrate variable, it makes sense:

     (gdb) x /d 0x20002880 - 4
     0x2000287c: 9600

 The serial port on the device is configured to run at 9600 bits per second, whereas I attempted to read it at 115200 (which is the default for the micro:bit runtime).

-Just for fun, and to confirm this is the only issue, let's try to modify the value written to the device's BAUDRATE register.
+To confirm this is the only issue, try to modify the value written to the device's BAUDRATE register.
 It is located at address 0x40002524, as described in section 29.10 of the [nRF51 reference][nRF51].

-We add a watchpoint on its memory-mapped location, and restart the application:
+Add a watchpoint on its memory-mapped location, and restart the application:

     (gdb) watch *0x40002524
     Hardware watchpoint 1: *0x40002524